Veteran WNBA coach Pokey Chatman says decision to join Storm staff was a ‘no-brainer’

 “As a coach, you will always entertain coaching opportunities, but when you get to a certain age — I’ll be 53 soon — you have the privilege to be a little picky,” Chatman said.
 “What I mean is, it had to be a special situation for me to come back.
 I was finished coaching, but you want to be impactful somewhere.”

-Chatman, who reportedly interviewed for the Phoenix Mercury head coaching job last December, then spoke with Storm coach Noelle Quinn about a vacancy on her staff.
+Chatman, who reportedly interviewed for the Phoenix Mercury head coaching job in December, spoke with Storm coach Noelle Quinn about a vacancy on her staff.

 “I had multiple conversations with her,” Quinn said.
 “I didn’t know if she would say yes.
 I didn’t know if the ask was too small.
 But she didn’t have an ego.
 She was super selfless and saying she wanted to come in and help and be a part of what we’re doing.